Avoid the Action Bias to Make Smarter Bets

-Have you ever switched lines in the supermarket, thinking that, by changing, you’re going to expedite the process?
-Or tried to take a shortcut through traffic, so that it ends with an even longer wait?
+Have you ever switched lines in the supermarket, thinking that by changing, you’re going to expedite the process?
+Or tried to take a shortcut through traffic, only to see it end with an even longer wait?

 If either of these situations rings a bell, then you’ve fallen victim to the same cognitive bias that affects everyone from professional athletes to investors to sports bettors: the action bias.

 Sometimes it’s better to fight the natural human tendency that leads us to believe that doing something is better than nothing.

 To learn more about the action bias, how it affects our sports bets, and how to avoid it, read on.